 In support of your application, your high school provides final grades for your completed Grade 11 and 12 courses to the OUAC.
-These final grades are transferred to the universities once you submit your application.
+The OUAC forwards these final grades to the universities once you submit your application.
 In early February, your school provides final first semester grades or current full-year grades.
 Then in late April, your school provides midterm grades for second semester courses or interim grades for full-year courses.
-Your academic information is transferred to the universities as received.
+The OUAC transfers your academic information to the universities as received.

 Once the universities receive your academic data, they may issue early conditional offers of admission.
 Each university determines its own criteria for conditional offers.
 These decisions are based on a combination of the 3U/M and 4U/M courses/grades available at that time.
-Typically, conditional offers of admission are made in March and late April after the universities receive your grades in February and April.
-Students who did not receive early offers in March or April can expect the universities to respond to their applications by May 25, 2018.
+Typically, universities make conditional offers of admission in March and late April after they receive your grades in February and April.
+Students who did not receive early offers in March or April can expect the universities to respond to their applications by May 27, 2021.

 A response will be